Truck Accident Lawyers in Lexington

 Liability of Trucking Companies and Drivers

 In South Carolina, the injured motorist can file a claim against a truck driver and their trucking company.
 You could potentially recover the costs of your medical expenses, lost wages, pain and suffering, loss of use, and loss of enjoyment of life.
-In more serious cases, you might recover compensation for future doctor visits.
+In a more serious truck accident, you might recover compensation for future doctor visits.

-Severe injuries and lifelong medical expenses resulting from a truck accident are serious issues for accident victims.
+Severe injuries and lifelong medical expenses resulting from a truck accident are serious issues for accident victims and truck drivers.
 Experienced Lexington truck accident lawyers at the Strom Law Firm are here to talk to you and review your case.
 We know what it takes to negotiate with insurance companies.
 Do not resolve your case for too little or too early.
-The attorneys at the Strom Law Firm are ready to do everything it takes for your case through depositions, hearings, and trial.
+The attorneys at the Strom Law Firm are ready to do everything it takes for your truck accident case through depositions, hearings, and trial.
 Contact us for your free consultation with a Lexington truck accident lawyer today at (803) 252-4800.